On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Abelian congruence relations and height pairings

 \begin{remark} {\em Theorems \ref{cyclicthm} and \ref{mequals1} both illustrate the fact that, unless the relevant Mordell-Weil groups are projective as Galois modules, the equality ${\rm BSD}_p(A_{F/k})$(iv) encodes a family of congruence relations between the values at $z=1$ of higher derivatives of Hasse-Weil-Artin $L$-series that also involve (non-trivial) Mazur-Tate regulators.
 As far as we are aware, no such congruence relations have previously been identified, let alone verified, in the literature.}\end{remark}

 \begin{examples} {\em In view of the last remark, we are very grateful to Werner Bley for providing us with the following list of examples for which he has been able to numerically verify the conjectural equality ${\rm BSD}_p(A_{F/k})$(iv) by means of the congruence relation in Theorem \ref{mequals1}.
-The full details of these computations will appear in future work.
+For more details of these computations, see \cite[\S 4.4]{bleymcIII} and Werner Bley's webpage.